utkusarioglu/wordpress-react-typescript/API.md

 #### wrt db get-home-url [options]

 Returns the currently active WordPress home url.
-If this setting doesn't coincide with the url that you are using to browse to your site, then you won't be able to so open most pages as WordPress will redirect the request to the home url.
+If this setting doesn't match the url that you are using to browse your site, then you won't be able to open most pages as WordPress will redirect the request to the home url.
 You can change the home url setting to any address that you need using `wrt db replace-home-url` api.

 | Command | Action                                         |